AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor selects a lesson.
-2. TMS displays the lesson and attendance options.
+2. System displays the lesson and attendance options.
 3. Tutor marks student as present or absent.
-4. TMS saves attendance record.
+4. System saves attendance record.

     Use case ends.